SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 Run a smoke test of the feature, deployed in a lib in the shell app.

-Then determine if the new feature requires changes in the shell app or in the configuration files as well.
+Then determine if the new feature require changes in the shell app or the configuration files as well.

 Some files and concepts live in the shell app itself.
 Ask yourself if the new code requires an update to the shell app or to the configuration files.